 Code of Ethics Policy

-- New York State Thruway Authority (Authority) employees shall comply with all laws, including but not limited to the Federal Hatch Act, Section 94(15) of the Executive Law, Sections 73, 73-a and 74 of the Public Officers Law and the Joint Commission on Public Ethics' rules and regulations found in 19 NYCRR Part 930 et seq.
+- New York State Thruway Authority (Authority) employees shall comply with all laws, including but not limited to the Federal Hatch Act, Section 94(15) of the Executive Law, Sections 73, 73-a and 74 of the Public Officers Law and the Commission on Ethics and Lobbying in Government’s rules and regulations found in 19 NYCRR Part 930 et seq.

 - Authority employees shall perform their duties with transparency, without favor and refrain from engaging in outside matters of financial or personal interest, including other employment, that could impair independence of judgment or prevent the proper exercise of one's official duties.

 - Authority employees shall not directly or indirectly make, advise or assist any person to make any financial investment based upon information available through the employee's official position that could create any conflict between their public duties and interests and their private interests.